Freddie Gillespie: Crvena zvezda (2023–2024)

 On December 18, 2023, Gillespie left Bayern Munich and signed with Serbian club Crvena zvezda for the rest of the season.
 On June 10, 2024, he parted ways with the team.

 New Zealand Breakers (2024)

 On July 25, 2024, Gillespie signed with the New Zealand Breakers of the Australian National Basketball League (NBL) for the 2024–25 season.
 On September 15, he received a one-match suspension after an incident in which he headbutted Shaun Bruce of the Sydney Kings.
 He was granted a release from his contract on November 18, 2024.

 Olimpia Milano (2024)

 On November 19, 2024, Gillespie signed with Italian team Olimpia Milano for the remainder of the 2024-25 season.

 On March 6, 2025, with just more than two minutes of playing time in the second half, Gillespie suffered a scary blow to the head landing on the court after colliding with Devon Hall on a loose ball.
 He was unconsciousness for a few seconds and then left the court on a stretcher.

-Galatasaray (2025–present)
+Galatasaray (2025–2026)

 On September 22, 2025, Gillespie signed with Galatasaray.